HertzDevil/feh-assets-json/extras/schemas/README.md

 # Types for auxiliary data

+* `datetime-range`: Pair of UTC datetimes denoting a possibly unbounded time range.
+May also represent recurring events.
 * `int8`, `int16`, `int32`, `int64`: Signed fixed-width integers.
 * `legendary-info`: Extra properties for Legendary / Mythic / Duo Heroes.
 * `reward-definition`: List of reward items.
 At the moment, this schema does not